cirosantilli/latex-submodule/readme.md

 ### AUX_DIR

 Directory where auxiliary files such as `.aux` will be put after running [all](#all)

+Must be slash `/` terminated.

+Must be a realtive path from the project root, without starting with `./`.

 **Do not put anything valuable inside this dirs**, since it is ignored by `.gitignore` and `make clean` will wipe it out!